arnauddupuis/hac-website/docs/guides/astronomy/star-party-with-for-kids.md

 Now that you are prepared, it's time: kids are here, maybe parents too (in my case when it's in my backyard there is also a sleepover... and I wonder why I'm not phased by horror movies...) and they are all looking at you for an exciting night of Universe related delights!
 Hopefully the crowd is controlled: not more than 10~15 persons or you'll need more telescope.
 Your first job is to introduce the night: we are going to look at space stuff with our naked eye and a telescope.
 No conference needed here, just the basics.
 Then start with the boring stuff: rules!
 Be nice but firm, make it clear that these rules are absolute and no one is exempt.
 Make it particularly clear that the laser rule apply to adults too!
 You really don't want someone's dad or mum to accidentally discover that (s)he has no talent for laser eye surgery in *your* backyard with *your* laser...
-Ho, and if parents are around, remind everyone that the rules are here for safety and equipment price reasons, you'll get instant attention from parents!
+Oh, and if parents are around, remind everyone that the rules are here for safety and equipment price reasons, you'll get instant attention from parents!
 **Rules apply to everyone.**

 Once, that part out of the way it's time to respect rule #8: enjoy!
 I suggest to start with a quiz, usually here are some of my questions and answers: